 Equity Securities.
-To the extent the Fund invests in equity securities, the Adviser expects such Fund's investments will generally be in common stock of companies of varying sizes.
-The Adviser believes preferred stock and convertible securities (e.g. debt securities convertible into, or exchangeable for common or preferred stock) of selected companies offer opportunities for capital appreciation as well as periodic income and may invest a portion of the Fund's assets in such securities.
-The Adviser will not rely on any specific rating criteria when deciding whether to invest the Fund's assets in convertible securities.
+To the extent a Fund invests in equity securities, the Adviser expects such Fund's investments will generally be in common stock of companies of varying sizes.
+The Adviser believes preferred stock and convertible securities (e.g. debt securities convertible into, or exchangeable for common or preferred stock) of selected companies offer opportunities for capital appreciation as well as periodic income and may invest a portion of a Fund's assets in such securities.
+The Adviser will not rely on any specific rating criteria when deciding whether to invest a Fund's assets in convertible securities.
 In addition to common stock, other securities with equity characteristics include depositary receipts and warrants.

 Exchange-Traded Funds.
 ETFs are listed on various exchanges and seek to provide investment results that correspond generally to the performance of specified market indices by holding a basket of the securities in the relevant index.
-The Fund may invest in ETFs, including ETFs that are advised by the Adviser or its affiliates (the "Underlying Highland ETFs").
-The Underlying Highland ETFs include the Highland/iBoxx Senior Loan ETF and may include additional ETFs advised by the Adviser or its affiliates in the future.
-Fees and expenses of investments in Underlying Highland ETFs will be borne by shareholders of the investing funds, and the Adviser intends to voluntarily waive the portion of the management fee of the investing funds that is attributable to investments in Underlying Highland ETFs.
+Each Fund may invest in ETFs, including ETFs that are advised by the Adviser or its affiliates (the "Underlying ETFs").
+Fees and expenses of investments in Underlying ETFs will be borne by shareholders of the investing funds, and the Adviser intends to voluntarily waive the portion of the management fee of the investing funds that is attributable to investments in Underlying ETFs.

 Hedging.
-The Fund may engage in "hedging," the practice of attempting to offset a potential loss in one position by establishing an opposite position in another investment.
+Each Fund may engage in "hedging," the practice of attempting to offset a potential loss in one position by establishing an opposite position in another investment.
 Hedging strategies in general are usually intended to limit or reduce investment risk, but can also be expected to limit or reduce the potential for profit.
-For example, if the Fund has taken a defensive posture by hedging its portfolio, and stock or debt prices advance, the return to investors will be lower than if the portfolio has not been hedged.
+For example, if a Fund has taken a defensive posture by hedging its portfolio, and stock or debt prices advance, the return to investors will be lower than if the portfolio has not been hedged.
 No assurance can be given that any particular hedging strategy will be successful, or that the Adviser will elect to use a hedging strategy at a time when it is advisable.
-Special tax considerations apply to the Fund's hedging transactions.
+Special tax considerations apply to each Fund's hedging transactions.
 See the "Taxation" section below.

 Illiquid and Restricted Securities.
-The Fund may invest in illiquid and restricted securities.
+Each Fund may invest in illiquid and restricted securities.
 Restricted securities generally may not be resold without registration under the Securities Act of 1933, as amended (the "Securities Act"), except in transactions exempt from the registration requirements of the Securities Act.
 A security that may be restricted as to resale under federal securities laws or otherwise will not be subject to this percentage limitation if the Adviser determines that the security is, at the time of acquisition, readily marketable.
 Illiquid securities are those that cannot be sold or disposed of within seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
 Illiquid and restricted securities may offer higher returns and yields than comparable publicly-traded securities.
-However, the Fund may not be able to sell these securities when the Adviser considers it desirable to do so or, to the extent they are sold privately, may have to sell them at less than the price of otherwise comparable securities.
+However, a Fund may not be able to sell these securities when the Adviser considers it desirable to do so or, to the extent they are sold privately, may have to sell them at less than the price of otherwise comparable securities.
 Restricted securities may be illiquid; however, some restricted securities such as those eligible for resale under Rule 144A under the Securities Act may be treated as liquid.

 Leverage.
-To a limited extent, the Fund may increase the number and extent of "long" positions by borrowing (e.g., by purchasing securities on margin).
-Entering into short sales also increases the Fund's use of leverage.
+To a limited extent, each Fund may increase the number and extent of "long" positions by borrowing (e.g., by purchasing securities on margin).
+Entering into short sales also increases a Fund's use of leverage.
 The use of leverage increases both investment opportunity and risk.